What Is SEO?

 What is search engine ranking?

 Each time a user types a query, a search engine pulls information from the index, trying to match the search intent with the highest quality answers.
 The order of results shown for each particular query is called ranking.
 Search engines evaluate a number of parameters to define the order—these parameters are called ranking factors or ranking signals and we’ll talk about them later.
 Rankings fluctuate all the time because search engines crawl and index a lot of new web pages and re-index already existing ones.
+To keep an eye on such dynamics, you can rely on specialized tools like SE Ranking’s SEO Rank Tracker.

 Why do you need SEO?